Bootleg turn: In popular culture

-In the 1979 made for TV film Death Car on the Freeway protagonist Janette Clausen (Shelley Hack) is taught this maneuver in a defensive driving course, here referred to as a “bootlegger’s turnaround.”
-She ultimately uses the move to evade the killer which results in his crash and presumed death.
+In the 1979 made-for-TV film Death Car on the Freeway protagonist Janette Clausen (Shelley Hack) is taught this maneuver in a defensive driving course, here referred to as a “bootlegger's turnaround.”
+She ultimately evades the killer by use of it, which results in his crash and presumed death.

 The presidential limousine performs an emergency bootleg turn near the start of "In the Shadow of Two Gunmen, Part I", the first episode of season 2 of U.S. television series The West Wing.

-In the film Pirates of the Caribbean: Dead Men Tell No Tales whilst being pursued by Captain Salazar, Captain Jack Sparrow uses an anchor to force the Wicked Wench Pirate ship into a sharp 180 degree turn.
+In the film Pirates of the Caribbean: Dead Men Tell No Tales, whilst being pursued by Captain Salazar, a young Captain Jack Sparrow orders the crew to throw a heavy rope over a nearby rock formation near a cave entrance to force the Wicked Wench pirate ship into a sharp 180-degree turn, to escape the aforementioned Captain and his own ship.

 Similar maneuvers are used in many car chases in film and TV, including numerous episodes of Knight Rider and similar shows.

+In the Shadowrun 6e Actual play Emerald Glitch on Twitch this maneuver is quickly renamed as the "Donut Hole" much to the consternation of the GM.